close close

 If you have bounced around from job to job, are a freelancer, or work in the gig economy, this resume format will be difficult to use to your advantage.
 Instead, consider a functional resume format that focuses more on skills than on work history.

-Learn more
+Learn More

 Resume Success Stories

-3 Chronological resume
+3 Chronological Resume

 Strong Careerpath Resume Example

-Highlight a Strong Career Progression
+Highlights a Strong Career Progression

 Field Engineer Resume Example Pacific Chronological